LucianoXu/28-Dirac3/README.md

 - We have implemented the abstract/application and beta reduction, but it is very slow currently.

 - I already encountered problem in using Wolfram Engine: equivalent expresssions reduced by `FullSimply` can have different syntax.
 I may need a complex scalar table to deal with this problem.
 (That is, we provide the choice to use a more powerful method to compare the equivalence of terms.)
+This is implemented in the backend "wolfram_unique".
+But it can be inefficient.

 ## TODO
 - consider the case of teleportation after we have indices